cbolz/summit-fy19/self-service-portal-with-cloudforms/lab/index.md

         https://cf46-123a.rhpds.opentlc.com

 :warning: ***WARNING*** Your browser might give you a warning message about the used SSL Certificates.
-These warning messages can be accepted and are due to the fact that each lab deployed with new certificates on request.
+These warning messages can be accepted and are due to the fact that each lab is deployed with a new self signed certificate.

 ## Verify Lab

 Let's start by verifying the status of all providers.
-Use the URL example and login credentials provided above to log into your appliance.
+Use the URL as desplained before and the provided login credentials.

 ![CloudForms login page](../../common/img/cloudforms-login-page.png)